Revisit Lucille Ball in conversation with Frank Sinatra, Carol Burnett, Bob Hope & more

 Enjoy Lucy’s interviews with Hollywood icons from her 1960s radio show, plus commentary from today’s stars.

 With blazing red hair and a fiery wit to match, Lucille Ball was a living legend in the comedy world and beyond, bringing her personality to the stage, screen, and radio for six decades.
 Now, SiriusXM is dedicating an all-new, limited-run channel to one of the funniest women in the history of comedy.
-Let’s Talk to Lucy, named after her 1960s CBS Radio show of the same name, will be available on SiriusXM’s Channel 104 starting on August 5.
-The special programming will also be available on the SXM App, Pandora, and Stitcher.
+Let’s Talk to Lucy, named after her 1960s CBS Radio show of the same name, will be available on SiriusXM’s Channel 104 for a limited time.

 Lucille Ball’s work is still beloved worldwide, almost 90 years after she arrived in Hollywood.
 In between starring in four television series and more than 70 films, Lucy would jump from set to set — tape recorder in hand — to talk about all aspects of life with some of the biggest names in Hollywood history, including Bing Crosby, Bob Hope, Dean Martin, Carol Burnett, Frank Sinatra, Barbra Streisand, and dozens more.
 Those recordings eventually made it onto the air when CBS Radio broadcast them as Let’s Talk to Lucy from 1964 until 1965.
 However, for the last 50-plus years, they’ve never been heard publicly again — until now.